jackychh7878/CrawlerAgent/streambuzz-agent/README.md

 1. Set Environment Variable in `.env` file

     ```bash
-    # Copy .env.example to .env and set your keys in .env file
+    # Copy .env to .env and set your keys in .env file
-    cp .env.example .env
+    cp .env .env
     ```

 2. Serve the FastAPI app